thatcherfreeman/utility-dctls/README.md

 **Clip**: Specifies whether to clip values greater than 1.0 or less than 0.0.

-**Quantization Method** [ROUND, TRUNCATE]: If set to Round, round each value to the nearest code value, if set to truncate, simply round down to the nearest below code value.
+**Quantization Method** [ROUND, TRUNCATE, STOCHASTIC]: If set to Round, round each value to the nearest code value, if set to truncate, simply round down to the nearest below code value.
+If set to Stochastic, round up or round down with a probability equal to how close the value is to the nearest integer.

 ## Random Channel Mixer